pnoll1/patricknoll.com/README.md

 - all other images are personal and CC BY-SA 4.0 licensed

 # Hosting
-Running on shared host with apache proxy setup to serve static files
+- Running on shared host with apache proxy setup to serve static files
+- Gunicorn with async workers handles serverside rendering